hvcl/SpineAnalysis_public/README.md

 # System Scalability Test
 - We tested the system's frame rates and memory consumptions with various size of the dataset
 ![Result](scalability.png)

+# Matlab Code for Spine Detection and Feature Extraction
+- (/Matlab_Code/ )
+These codes is extended from the research of Kashiwagi et al.
+(Kashiwagi, Yutaro, et al. "Computational geometry analysis of dendritic spines by structured illumination microscopy."
+Nature communications 10.1 (2019): 1-14.)

+- [DendriticSpineImageProcessing.m]
+This script is a main funcion.
+You can run the function with this command,

+- DendriticSpineImageProcessing(inputPath,resultPath)
+(e.g, DendriticSpineImageProcessing('C:/1.tif','C:/test/'))